-To manage this, you will need either Grape Leaves ( preferable) or Oak Leaves.
+To manage this, you will need Dried Bay Leaves, Grape Leaves or Oak Leaves.
 So it is a good time to scope out where there are wineries ( a bonus for some) or friends that are growing grapes!
 The other alternative is to reach out to your specialty grocer to inquire about the availability.
 The organic stores to tend to carry.

 From start to finish, you will be biting into your pickle in 4-5 days. ( depending on your specific tastes)